pires/kubernetes-elasticsearch-cluster/README.md

 Elasticsearch best-practices recommend to separate nodes in three roles:
 * `Master` nodes - intended for clustering management only, no data, no HTTP API
 * `Client` nodes - intended for client usage, no data, with HTTP API
-* `Data` nodes - intended for storing and indexing your data, no HTTP API
+* `Data` nodes - intended for storing and indexing data, no HTTP API

 Given this, I'm going to demonstrate how to provision a (near, as storage is still an issue) production grade scenario consisting of 3 master, 2 client and 2 data nodes.